phetsims/phet-info/checklists/code_review_checklist.md

 ## **Memory Leaks**

 - [ ] Does a heap comparison using Chrome Developer Tools indicate a memory leak?
-(Describing this process is beyond the scope of this document.)
+(This process is described [here](https://github.com/phetsims/QA/blob/master/documentation/qa-book.md#47-memory-leak-testing).)
 Test on a version built using `grunt --minify.mangle=false`.
 Compare to testing results done by the responsible developer.
 Results can be found in {{GITHUB_ISSUE_LINK}}.
 - [ ] For each common-code component (sun, scenery-phet, vegas, …) that opaquely registers observers or listeners, is there a call to that component’s `dispose` function, or is it obvious why it isn't necessary, or is there documentation about why `dispose` isn't called?
 An example of why no call to `dispose` is needed is if the component is used in